September 13 by Zack Alspaugh

 “Contract Management” is more than just the management of documents filled with lots of legalese, some terms and conditions and a few signatures.
 Sure, taken individually, each contract can be viewed as just that, a collection of the rights and obligations of each party for a specific project or timeframe.
 But collectively, a company’s contract portfolio provides the roadmap for a strategic vision of the enterprise.

-Increase Legal Productivity by Working Smarter
+Part 2: Work Your Way – Increase Legal Productivity by Working Smarter

-legal, finance, and the departments managing obligations or deliverables, are involved throughout the organization and aligning their goals while balancing efficiency and risk is a continuous challenge.
+Without the right solutions, contracts management can be a very complex, circuitous, and time-consuming process.
+Numerous stakeholders, such as sales, legal, finance, and the various departments managing obligations or deliverables, are involved throughout the organization and aligning their goals while balancing efficiency and risk is a continuous challenge.
 The components within the contract itself are loaded with many moving parts and ever-changing variables.
-In addition, there are often interdependencies across multiple contracts and deals requiring constant vigilance long after the dealmakers have moved on to the next transaction.
+In addition, there are often inter-dependencies across multiple contracts and deals requiring constant vigilance long after the deal-makers have moved on to the next transaction.

-risk management concerns and no contract performance visibility.
-Many companies addresses these weak links by addressing contracts management as an administrative task when they should be more focused on a strategic solution.
+This process is often further complicated when contracts are manually managed, leading to process control deficiencies, risk management concerns and no contract performance visibility.
+Many companies address these weak links by addressing contracts management as an administrative task when they should be more focused on a strategic solution.
 Part of the issue lies in the history of automating bad processes.

 Work within Microsoft Word

-redlining, comparison and advanced reconciliation can all be handled within Word, synced to your centrally controlled contract library, and tracked with audit trails and tag records.
+But with Apttus X-Author for Contracts, check-in, check-out, versioning, redlining, comparison and advanced reconciliation can all be handled within Word, synced to your centrally controlled contract library, and tracked with audit trails and tag records.
 The result is not only shorter approval cycles, increased controls and greater contract flexibility, but also increased user adoption rates and compliance incentives.
-This takes contract management from simply being an administrative task to being a core component of your overall business strategy.
-And employee morale increases when they become part of the strategic corporate vision instead of just
+This takes contract management from simply being an administrative task to a core component of your overall business strategy.
+And employee morale increases when they become part of the strategic corporate vision instead of just administrative robots.